PoliticalGraveyard.com

 Sharpless, Mattie R. (b.
 1943) — Born in 1943.
 Foreign Service officer; U.S. Ambassador to Central African Republic, 2001.
 Female.
 Still living as of 2001.

-SHARPLEY (Soundex S614) — See also HARPLEY, MARPLE, PURPLE, SHAPLEY, SHARLEY, SHARP, SHARPE, SHARPENSTEIN, SHARPLES, SHARPLESS, SHARPSTEIN, SHARPTON, SURPLESS, TARPLEY, TARPLIN.
+SHARPLEY (Soundex S614) — See also HARPLEY, MARPLE, PURPLE, SHAPLEY, SHARLEY, SHARP, SHARPE, SHARPENSTEIN, SHARPLES, SHARPLESS, SHARPSTEEN, SHARPSTEIN, SHARPTON, SURPLESS, TARPLEY, TARPLIN.

 Sharpley, William H. — of Denver, Colo.
 Mayor of Denver, Colo., 1915-16.
 Burial location unknown.

-Sharpton, Al See Alfred Charles Sharpton, Jr.
+Sharpton, Al See Alfred Charles Sharpton Jr.

 Sharpton, Alfred Charles, Jr. (b.
 1954) — also known as Al Sharpton — Born in Brooklyn, Kings County, N.Y., October 3, 1954.
-Son of Alfred Charles Sharpton, Sr. and Ada Sharpton.
 Democrat.
-Minister; civil rights activist; radio talk show host; candidate in primary for U.S. Senator from New York, 1988, 1992, 1994; stabbed in the chest as he was about to lead a protest march in the Bensonhurst neighborhood of Brooklyn, N.Y., January 12, 1991; candidate in primary for mayor of New York City, N.Y., 1997; candidate for Democratic nomination for President, 2004.
+Minister; civil rights activist; radio talk show host; candidate for U.S. Senator from New York, 1988, 1992, 1994; stabbed in the chest as he was about to lead a protest march in the Bensonhurst neighborhood of Brooklyn, N.Y., January 12, 1991; candidate for mayor of New York City, N.Y., 1997; candidate for Democratic nomination for President, 2004.
 Pentecostal; later Baptist.
 African and Cherokee Indian ancestry.
-Still living as of 2009.
+Still living as of 2014.

-Relatives: Married, October 31, 1980, to Kathy Jordan.
+Relatives: Son of Alfred Charles Sharpton, Sr. and Ada Sharpton; married, October 31, 1980, to Kathy Jordan.

 See also Wikipedia article — NNDB dossier — Internet Movie Database profile